Coastal Carolina vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 6, 2021

 - Georgia Southern has played eight games, with three wins against the spread.

-- The Eagles have yet to cover the spread this year when underdogs by 20 points or more.
+- This season, the Eagles are winless against the spread when entering a game as an underdog of 19.5 points or more.

-- Georgia Southern has gone over the point total in 57.1% of its opportunities this year (four times over seven games with a set point total).
+- Georgia Southern's games this year have hit the over four times in seven opportunities (57.1%).

-- Georgia Southern is 3-0 against the spread and 2-2 overall when the team scores more than 18.5 points.
+- Georgia Southern is 3-0 against the spread and 2-2 overall when the team puts up more than 18.5 points.

-- When Georgia Southern churns out over 331.9 yards, the team is 2-1 against the spread and 2-2 overall.
+- In games that Georgia Southern amasses over 331.9 yards, the team is 2-1 against the spread and 2-2 overall.

-- The Eagles have turned the ball over four more times (9 total) than the Chanticleers have forced a turnover (5) this season.
+- The Eagles have turned the ball over nine times this season, four more turnovers than the Chanticleers have forced (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.